How to Be a Better Bidder on eBay

 Don’t freak out if you find yourself in a bidding war.
 Don’t keel over if, at the split-second you’re convinced that you’re the high bidder with your $45.02, someone beats you out at $45.50.

 Watch for item relistings.
-If you see an item that you want but it has too high an opening bid (or too high a reserve), there’s a good chance that no one else will bid on the item, either.
-Put that auction into your Watch area of My eBay.
-Then, after the auction ends, double-check the seller’s auctions every so often to see whether the item has been relisted with a lower starting bid and a lower (or no) reserve.
+If you see an item that you want but it has too high an opening bid, there’s a good chance that no one else will bid on the item, either.
+Put that auction into your Watch area.
+Then, after the auction ends, double-check the seller’s auctions to see whether the item has been relisted with a lower starting bid and a lower reserve.

 Combine shipping when possible.
 When you purchase an item, check the seller’s other auctions and see whether you’re interested in making a second purchase.
 If you see something else that appeals to you, e-mail the seller to see whether he or she will combine the items in shipping.
 That way, you can make two purchases for a smaller single shipping bill.

 Never bid early, but if you do, bid high.
 The only time this bidding early business works is if no one else is interested in the auction.
-Usually, though, the tactic will gear up another eBay user to outbid you because suddenly the item is valuable to at least one person.
-If you must bid well before the auction’s close, bid high.
-As a matter of fact, bid a couple of dollars more than you might want to pay.
+The tactic will usually gear up another eBay user to outbid you because suddenly the item is valuable.
+If you must bid before the auction’s close, bid high.
+In fact, bid a couple of dollars more than you might want to pay.